|

 Mantle described how his grief and alcohol use began to shape his life.
 He became friends with people who were heavy drinkers.
 Because of his competitive spirit, he’d try to outdo others in bars.
 This led to reckless behavior and times when he drank so much he couldn’t remember what he’d done.

 His relationships with people outside his circle of drinking buddies began to suffer.
-Rather than bringing him to his senses, the loss of these important individuals only spurred him to drink more.
+Rather than bringing him to his senses, losing these important individuals only spurred him to drink more.
 Forty-two years of alcohol abuse also took a toll on Mantle’s health.
 In 1995, he died from liver cancer at the age of 63.
 Experts believe liver damage due to drinking played a role in the disease.

 Although Mantle’s story is tragic, it does provide some hope.
 In 1993, he sought treatment at the Betty Ford Center, where he was encouraged to explore his reasons for drinking.
 Gaining self-awareness about the connection between his grief and alcohol use opened his eyes.
 Following treatment, he managed to quit drinking and had a chance to rebuild damaged relationships before he died.